 Scrub off dirt and mortar from the freed stones using a stiff synthetic brush, a wire brush or even a thick, metal paint scraper for tough debris stuck to the bottom of the flagstone.
-An air hose and a brush come in handy for removing the last bits of dust.
+Compressed air and a brush come in handy for removing the last bits of dust.

 Step 3: Apply Masonry Adhesive